SamuelSwartzberg/Oboeru/README.md

 ## ReorderText

 Add reorderText to have all `<i>` s be randomly shuffled, and become clickable to reorder them.
 In effect, you can make flashcards that are based on putting elements in a correct order, similar to Duolingo's word order tasks.
 Be sure to add all the text into one of the main fields (Ideally a FrontBack one, so you don't have to do it twice), and be sure to only use one main field, otherwise things will not work as intended.

+## selectText

+Allows you to create boxes with `<strike>` and `<u>`.
+On the front, you can select which ones are correct, and once flipped, you will get feedback.
+Strike is defined as wrong, u as right.
+Combinable with reorderText.

 # Features